a-manic/AllThingsGaucho/README.md

 # AllThingsGaucho

-An Android app that allows members of the UCSB community to log into their ATG accounts, and offer/ pickup rideshares, sell/ buy items, and pay for the rideshare and/or items using the inbuilt payment portal.
+An Android app that allows users to log into their ATG accounts, and offer/ pickup rideshares, sell/ buy items, and pay for the rideshare and/or items using the inbuilt payment portal.

 The app uses Firebase to create and authenticate user login, as well as for database needs for querying rideshare and marketplace requests.